New Focus On Shared Responsibility For Raising Children

 Together, we can create a parenting plan that works for your children, you and your former partner.
 Typically, these plans guide where a child will live, how much time is spent with each parent, who will make decisions regarding the child and transportation back and forth between visits.
 A parenting plan will also include information about your child’s schooling, health care and any religious upbringing.

 The plans are used as a guide for children’s care, but can also be used to address potential conflicts.
-As your lawyer, I will work with you to make sure we include everything needed for the care and protection of your children.
+At my law firm, Thomas M. Gurewitz, Attorney At Law, I will work with you to make sure we include everything needed for the care and protection of your children.

 You may also want to consider including guidance about: